Fausto Isidro Meza Flores: Status

-Meza Flores is a fugitive wanted by the United States government on drug trafficking charges.
-The FBI is offering a US$5 million bounty.
+Meza Flores is wanted by the United States government on drug trafficking charges.
+The U.S. Department of State's Narcotics Rewards Program is currently offering a reward of up to $5,000,000 for information leading to his capture.
 His last known residence was in the state of Nuevo León, where he was reportedly seen with some of his family members at a youth basketball game in San Pedro Garza García on January 19, 2013.
+On February 4, 2025, he was added to the FBI Ten Most Wanted Fugitives list.
+He was the 533rd fugitive to be placed on the list, replacing Donald Eugene Fields II, who was wanted for child sex trafficking charges.

 Kingpin Act sanction

-The Office of Foreign Assets Control (OFAC) of the United States Department of the Treasury announced on January 17, 2013 that they froze the assets of Meza Flores, seven of his family members, and three companies that had connection with his criminal organization through the Foreign Narcotics Kingpin Designation Act (sometimes referred to simply as the "Kingpin Act").
+The Office of Foreign Assets Control (OFAC) of the United States Department of the Treasury announced on January 17, 2013, that they froze the assets of Meza Flores, seven of his family members, and three companies that had connections with his criminal organization through the Foreign Narcotics Kingpin Designation Act (sometimes referred to simply as the "Kingpin Act").